tdurgasaranya/Durga-Saranya/README.md

 The primary objectives of my projects are as follows:

-1. **Data Collection**: TO gather relevant data from various sources, ensuring its quality and integrity.
+**Requirement Gathering** : Collaborating with stakeholders,procurement teams and supply chain teams to gather requirements for data analysis and process improvements.
+Understanding stakeholders needs and challenges to identify opportunities for enhancing supply chain operations with data analysis and reporting solutions.

-2. **Data Exploration and Preprocessing**: To Perform exploratory data analysis to gain insights into the data.
-Clean, transform, and preprocess the data as needed to ensure its suitability for analysis.
+**Data Collection and Analysis** : Collecting relevant data from various sources, such as sales reports, purchase records, inventory data, and supplier information.
+Cleansing and validating the data to ensure accuracy.
+Analysing the data using tools like Excel, SQL, or data visualization software to identify trends, patterns, and insights.

-3. **Feature Engineering**: New featuring to enhance the predictive power of the models.
+**Stakeholder Collaboration** : Working closely with various stakeholders, including sales, procurement, operations, logistics, and finance teams.
+Provide data-driven insights, and support decision-making processes.

-4. **Model Development**: To develop robust and accurate predictive models using suitable machine learning or statistical techniques.
+**Data Governance**: To ensure data quality, security, and compliance in handling supply chain data.
+Adhering to data governance policies and procedures and to maintain data integrity, implement data automation, and ensure compliance with data privacy regulations.

-5. **Model Evaluation and Selection**: Evaluating the performance of different models and select the most appropriate one based on predefined criteria.
+**Visualization and Reporting**: Creating visually appealing and informative visualizations to effectively communicate the findings and insights to stakeholders.

-6. **Insights and Recommendations**: Derive actionable insights from the data analysis results and provide recommendations to address the problem or optimize the desired outcomes.
+**Process Improvement** : Identifying the process inefficiencies or areas for improvement based on data analysis and stakeholder feedback.
+Collaborating with cross-functional teams to design and implement process improvements, such as optimizing inventory levels, streamlining procurement processes, or enhancing demand forecasting accuracy.

-7. **Visualization and Reporting**: Creating visually appealing and informative visualizations to effectively communicate the findings and insights to stakeholders.
+**Documentation** : To maintain documentation of data analysis processes, methodologies, and findings often.
+Keep records of project deliverables, reports, and presentations for future reference.

 ## Tools and Technologies